 We cannot reserve a place on the course until this has been received.

 Once your fees have been received the Teacher Training Centre will send out a pre-course learning task to help you prepare for the course.
-We recommend that you spend a minimum of ten to fifteen hours on this.

 In the case of cancellation made later than four weeks before the start of the course, requests for refund of fees can only be considered if we have been able to fill the place at short notice.